 Lilium: first four-nucleate.
 The diploid megaspore mother cell undergoes meiosis without cytokinesis, so it then contains four nuclei.
-These nuclei undergo movement, combination, and mitosis to form the four-nucleate female gametophyte.
+These nuclei undergo movement, combination, and mitosis to form the female gametophyte.
 Fertilization by the two sperm cells from the pollen is double.
 The egg is at the micropylar end of the ovule and is fertilized to become a diploid zygote.
 The other sperm enters the central cell and the resulting polyploid tissue is called endosperm.
 The zygote divides by mitosis to form an embryo sporophyte.
 The endosperm is a nutrient tissue within the seed (it is most of what you eat in corn).

 Seeds and Fruits